 It was a disgrace.

-Who is in the most trouble and why we'll start with John Solomon You know I think it's going to start with Christopher Steele.
+You know, I think it's going to start with Christopher Steele.

 I think we're going to find out a lot more about his conduct and the possibility that he was setting up episodes to occur so that it would then create evidence that he could report back.

-But anyone, anyone who represented to the court that they did not have derogatory information on Christopher Steele when they submitted that FISA, everybody in the chain of approval, including Baker and Comey and Andy
+But anyone, anyone who represented to the court that they did not have derogatory information on Christopher Steele when they submitted that FISA, everybody in the chain of approval, including Baker and Comey and Andy McCabe, are going to be held to a high standard because there will be overwhelming evidence within the next week that the FBI knew in advance of the FISA that Christopher Steele had a bias, that he was leaking information,

-Those elements are so essential so derogatory that they should have been disclosed to the FISA court.
+Those elements are so essential, so derogatory that they should have been disclosed to the FISA court.

-Yeah I I agree with John I would start with Christopher Steele's already already a criminal referral against him because he lied to the FBI and got fired for it.
+There's already a criminal referral against him because he lied to the FBI and got fired for it.

-Steel will lay it all out.
+Steele will lay it all out.

 Is James Comey going to get indicted in your view?